home-assistant/home-assistant.io/source/_integrations/wemo.markdown

 ### Device options

-Clicking the **Configure** button on the WeMo {% term integration %} will bring up some additional options that can be configured for WeMo devices.
+Selecting the **Configure** button on the WeMo {% term integration %} will bring up some additional options that can be configured for WeMo devices.

 ![Device Options](/images/integrations/wemo/device_options.png)